MicrosoftLearning/mslearn-openai/Instructions/Exercises/02-natural-language-azure-openai.md

 7. Save the changes to your code file.

-## Run your application
+## Test your application

 Now that your app has been configured, run it to send your request to your model and observe the response.

+1. In the **Explorer** pane, expand the **Labfiles/02-nlp-azure-openai/text-files** folder and open the **sample-text.txt** file.
+This text file contains the text you will submit to the model to be summarized.

-1. In the interactive terminal pane, ensure the folder context is the folder for your preferred language.
+2. In the interactive terminal pane, ensure the folder context is the folder for your preferred language.
 Then enter the following command to run the application.

     - **C#**: `dotnet run`
     - **Python**: `python test-openai-model.py`

-2. Observe the summarization of the sample text file.
+3. Observe the summarization of the sample text file.
-3. In the code file for your preferred language, and change the *temperature* parameter value in your request to **1.0** and save the file.
+4. In the code file for your preferred language, and change the *temperature* parameter value in your request to **1.0** and save the file.
-4. Run the application again, and observe the output.
+5. Run the application again, and observe the output.
+6. Re-run the app a few times, noting the output each time - it may vary.

 Increasing the temperature often causes the summary to vary, even when provided the same text, due to the increased randomness.
 You can run it several times to see how the output may change.
 Try using different values for your temperature with the same input.